this-is-tobi/gitmojidex/README.md

 # Gitmojidex :mag:

-Interactive CLI tool to get statistics about a git repository.
+Interactive CLI tool to visualize gitmojis informations.
 It will parse git files for a given path to retrieve commit history and display them into the terminal.

 > *__Note:__ By default, it will try to parse the working directory.*